cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/advanced-feature/fieldmask.md

 }
 ```

-3. Now you can set fieldmask with generated API `Set_FieldMask()` on your requres or response object.
+3. Now you can set fieldmask with generated API `Set_FieldMask()` on your request or response object.
 Then the kitex itself will notice the fieldmask and using it during request/response's serialization, in either client-side or server-side.

 - server-side